Cold vs Flu

 It’s important to stay on your prescribed lung disease medications, such as bronchodilators or inhaled steroids.
 Also, check with your doctor before taking any over-the-counter flu treatment.
 If your doctor approves, you might treat the body aches and fever associated with flu with over-the-counter acetaminophen or ibuprofen.
 Getting plenty of rest is also recommended for a quicker recovery.

 When you start to feel better from your cold or flu, try to get back into your normal routine.
 Exercise and healthy diet will help improve breathing and general recovery.
-If you or a loved one suffers from lung disease and would like to learn more about how stem cell therapy might help you weather cold and flu seasons to come, contact us by calling (800) 729-3065 to learn whether you qualify for treatment.
+If you or a loved one suffers from lung disease and would like to learn more about how cellular therapy might help you weather cold and flu seasons to come, contact us by calling (800) 729-3065 to learn whether you qualify for treatment.

 - Breathing Exercises